Charlize Theron biography

 The following year, Charlize logged prominent roles in decidedly different lawyer flicks, the Michael Richards farce Trial and Error and the Keanu Reeves-Al Pacino thriller The Devil's Advocate.
 Though absent from theaters during most of 1998, she turned heads with her bang-on portrayal of a shallow supermodel in Woody Allen's Celebrity that fall, and made her debut in a starring role opposite Bill Paxton in Disney's remake of mighty joe young.

-More recently, she starred in The Huntsman: Winter's War (2016) alongside Emily Blunt and Chris Hemsworth, lent her voice to the animated film Kubo and the Two Strings (2016), starred in The Fate of the Furious (2017) with Vin Diesel and Dwayne Johnson, played the title role in the spy thriller Atomic Blonde (2017) alongside James McAvoy and starred alongside David Oyelowo in the comedy Gringo (2018).
+She reprised her role as tehe evil queen in the sequel, The Huntsman: Winter's War (2016) alongside Emily Blunt and Chris Hemsworth, lent her voice to the animated film Kubo and the Two Strings (2016), starred in The Fate of the Furious (2017) with Vin Diesel and Dwayne Johnson, played the title role in the spy thriller Atomic Blonde (2017) alongside James McAvoy and starred alongside David Oyelowo in the comedy Gringo (2018).

 Charlize, who received a star on the Hollywood Walk of Fame on September 29, 2005, was linked to actor Stuart Townsend from 2002 to 2010.
 She began dating Sean Penn in December 2013 and they were engaged for a short time, but split in June 2015.